 An adjustment to statistical provisions may be made at the local level.
 The appraiser may adjust the allocation of a performing or non-performing exposure, as well as the calculated ECL if he or she has additional information.
-These adjustments must be justified and are classified in 2024 into five categories: credit risk relating to vulnerable customers, risk relating to inflation, individual risk on corporate counterparties, risk of statistical mismatch (risk parameters), other provisions based on expert opinion (e.g. risks identified on sub-portfolios, adjustments on contracts in default or in arrears).
+These adjustments must be justified and are classified in 2024 into five categories: credit risk relating to vulnerable customers, risk relating to inflation, individual risk on corporate counterparties, risk of statistical mismatch (risk parameters), other expert provisions (e.g. risks identified on sub-portfolios, adjustments on contracts in default or in arrears).